-What Explains Societal Obsession With Erecting Statues in a Post-Truth World?
+What Explains Societal Obsession With Erecting Statues in a Post‑Truth World?

 Percy Bysshe Shelley’s legacy has outlasted empires.
 His “Ozymandias,” a sonnet about pharaoh Rameses II, drips off the tip of the tongue: “Look on my Works, ye Mighty, and despair!”
 The claim of grandeur is juxtaposed with the “colossal wreck” in the lone sand.
 The humbling indictment suggests statues, as an act of memorializing and adulating rulers will fall in the expanse of time.

 Yet, the statue has endured in cultural legacy.
-Recently, the government announced a 14-feet-tall statue made out of scraps of Prime Minister Narendra Modi will soon be unveiled for the civic eye in Bengaluru.
+Recently, the government announced a 14-feet-tall statue of Prime Minister Narendra Modi will soon be unveiled for the civic eye in Bengaluru.
 India’s “Statue of Unity,” depicting Sardar Vallabhbhai Patel, positions itself as the world’s tallest creation.
 In 2018, a proposed Shivaji Maharaj memorial of the 17th-century warrior king, costing Rs.
 2,800 crores proved to be divisive.

 The cost-benefit analysis of public statues is widely debated.
 The ethical reasons for investing crores in statues aside, what does it mean to have a statue towering over people today?
 Collective memory is short-lived.
 Reality is fickle.
 Emotions and personal beliefs overpower truth, leaving little consensus about what constitutes the present, let alone the past.

-Experts also note any monumental art such as statues are important symbols of a culture’s history; maintaining these symbols becomes an activity in preserving cultural memory.
+Experts also note any monumental art such as statues is an important symbol of a culture’s history; maintaining these symbols becomes an activity in preserving cultural memory.
 The Statue of Unity, for instance, is a salute to India’s independence movement.
 The demand to erect a statue for Shivaji Maharaj off the coast of Mumbai is an ode to his contribution to nation-building.
 The proposed Ram statue planned for the city of Ayodhya, a site of communal conflict, seeks to “establish Ayodhya’s identity.”

 The fixation also suggests the ability of statues to evoke emotions and create a cultural narrative.
 A statue of Lord Curzon, a former viceroy of India, in Kolkata was replaced by one of Sri Aurobindo.
 It was an effort to replace colonial symbols with local ones.
 Even later, Mayawati, the former Chief Minister of Uttar Pradesh, inaugurated statues and monuments.
 The Shivaji Maharaj statue is quickly gaining credence as a symbol of Hindu resistance against seeming Muslim autocracy, Debika Ray noted in Apollo magazine.
 Rulers and leaders find the cement and its extravagance but minor costs to pay for this act of historical preservation.